hxzrx/easy-websocket/README.md

 * `on-message-handler`: function, accepts conn-obj and the conn-id as its arguments, used to listen to the message event.

+* `on-error-handler`:   function, accepts an error object as its argument, used to handle the error.

 * `on-close-handler`:   function, accepts conn-obj as its argument, used to listen to the close event.

 * `host`: the address this server will listen to.